8 Best Vegan Cookbooks for Beginners

 • bechamel/white sauces

-Use minced mushrooms mixed with cooked puy lentils to replace:
+Use soya mince, or minced mushrooms mixed with cooked puy lentils to replace:

 • minced beef